dPys/PyNets/README.md

 df = pd.read_pickle(pickle_path)
 df
 ```
-These dataframes can then be iteratively loaded and aggregated by row into a single dataframe, where there is 1
+⋅⋅*These dataframes can then be iteratively loaded and aggregated by row into a single dataframe, where there is 1
 row per subject.

 3. Coming soon (or for any interested developers):\